digitalbazaar/bedrock-ledger-consensus-continuity-es-elector-pool/README.md

 };
 ```

-You will also need to load the elector pool in your project
+You will also need to require the elector pool in your project

 `/lib/index.js`
 ```js